LBHackney-IT/API-Playbook-v2-beta/README.md

   * 12 factor development principles
   * GDS API standards

-Any revisions to the API standard or the principles within the Playbook only take effect when they are agreed by ICT DMT.
+Any revisions to the API standard or the principles within the Playbook only take effect when they are agreed by **ICT DMT**.

-The design of a Platform API needs to be agreed with:
+The design of a **Platform AP**I needs to be agreed with:
   * API Platform Product Owner.
   * The Data and Insight team manager
   * The Product Owner for the service